 - Custom integration assessment

-A 30-employee B2B SaaS with 15K prospects, 6 active Engagement Studio programs, no custom Pardot objects, and one ad-platform integration.
+A 30-employee B2B SaaS with 15K prospects, 6 active Engagement Studio programs, no custom Pardot objects, one ad-platform integration.
 Recent setup (under 2 years), no major sync error backlog.
 Audit scope is bounded enough that a senior consultant can deliver real value in 12–18 hours.

 Best for: Recently implemented Pardot accounts, small marketing teams who want a sanity check before scaling, teams considering whether Pardot is worth keeping at all.